-As indicated in Note 29 b.x) to the interim consolidated financial statements, on June 17, 2022 the Board of Directors of Corporación Nacional del Cobre de Chile announced its decision to move forward in preparing the closure of the Ventanas smelter.
+As indicated in Note 29 to the interim consolidated financial statements, on June 17, 2022 the Board of Directors of Corporación Nacional del Cobre de Chile announced its decision to move forward in preparing the closure of the Ventanas smelter.
 As described in that same Note, the closure of the smelter requires the amendment of Law No. 19,993, which obliges the Corporation to smelt the ores of Empresa Nacional de Minería (ENAMI) exclusively at the Ventanas smelter.
+In the event that the referred law was amended and the Corporation proceeded with the closure of the smelter, the recoverable value of its net assets could be lower than its carrying amount.
 Our conclusion is not modified in respect of this matter.

-Other Matters - Consolidated Statement of Financial Position as of December 31, 2021
+Other matters - Consolidated Statement of Financial Position as of December 31, 2021 mewaterhouseloopers)